parroit/mod-alchemy-persistor/README.md

 ## Name

-The module name is `mongo-persistor`.
+The module name is `alchemy-persistor`.

 ## Configuration

-The mongo-persistor module takes the following configuration:
+The alchemy-persistor module takes the following configuration:

     {
-        "address": <address>,
-        "host": <host>,
-        "port": <port>,
-        "db_name": <db_name>
-    }
+        "address":"<address to listen to>",
+        "protocol":"<sql alchemy protocol>",
+        "host":"<database server hostname>",
+        "db_name":"<name of database>",
+        "username":"<username>",
+        "password":"<password>",
+        "model-path":"<path to the folder containing model definitions>" }

 For example:

     {
-        "address": "test.my_persistor",
-        "host": "192.168.1.100",
-        "port": 27000
-        "db_name": "my_db"
+        "address":"mysql.persistor",
+        "protocol":"mysql",
+        "host":"myserver.com",
+        "db_name":"mydb",
+        "username":"myname",
+        "password":"mypassword",
+        "model-path":"models"
     }

 Let's take a look at each field in turn:

 * `address` The main address for the module.
 Every module has a main address.
-Defaults to `vertx.mongopersistor`.
+Defaults to `alchemy-persistor`.
+* `protocol` Name of the sql alchemy protocol to use to connect to database.
+Defaults to `sqlite`.
 * `host` Host name or ip address of the MongoDB instance.
 Defaults to `localhost`.
-* `port` Port at which the MongoDB instance is listening.
-Defaults to `27017`.
-* `db_name` Name of the database in the MongoDB instance to use.
-Defaults to `default_db`.
+* `db_name` Name of the database to use.
+* `username` Username to use to connect to database.
+* `password` Password to use to connect to database.
+* `model-path` path to the folder containing model definitions.
+This folder should containing python files with definition of your sql alchemy model classes.

 ## Operations

-The module supports the following operations
+The module supports the operations above.
+Please note that the operations protocol is identical to that used by (mongo persistor module)[https://github.com/vert-x/mod-mongo-persistor].

+This allow you to configure the use of alchemy persistor in every place where you used Mongo persistor, without need to change your code.

 ### Save